skorobogatydmitry/shadowdark-mkchar/README.md

 ## Translations

 The tool supports language packs.
-Run the tool with `--help` to see what's the default translation supplied with the tool.
+Run the tool with `--help` to see what's the default translation used by the tool.
-The tool searches for the file in its directory and in the working directory.
+The tool searches for the file in its directory and the working directory.
-`--translation` argument could be used to overwrite the file like this: `./shadowdark-mkchar --translation lang/alt.json`
+`--translation` argument could be used to pick the file like this: `./shadowdark-mkchar --translation lang/alt.json`

 # PDF